kubeflow/website/content/docs/gke/authentication.md

 1. **Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable** to point to the service account.
 GCP libraries will use this environment variable to find the service account and authenticate with GCP.

-The following YAML describes Pod that has access to the `user-gcp-sa` service account:
+The following YAML describes Pod that has access to the `${KFAPP}-user` service account:
 ```
 apiVersion: v1
 kind: Pod